pjakiela/ECON523/replication.md

 Details of the assignment are available [here](ECON523-replication-2023-02-24.pdf).
 This
 [paper template](paper-template-short.docx) provides a suggested structure for your write-up.
 Your empirical results must be nicely formatted, and your do files should replicate your tables (both the results and the layout).
 Guidance on exporting tables from stata to word (or excel or latex) is available [here](https://pjakiela.github.io/stata/making-tables.html).
+You can find some additional tips (not curated by me) on writing economics papers [here](https://statatexblog.com/useful-links/#writing-research-papers).